 I am currently developing a framework called Tensor Programs for understanding large (wide) neural networks, and more generally, computational graphs such as commonly seen in Pytorch/Tensorflow programs.
+This is the theoretical foundation that gave rise to the hyperparameter transfer paradigm for tuning enormous neural networks like GPT-3.

 What is a Tensor Program (TP)?